My route across Egypt, Suez canal, Sinai peninsula, and Jordan.

 Luca networked with his fellow RV builders in the area and heroically obtained a new battery, main relay, starter relay, Silicone boot, and fabricated a new #2 battery cable within hours.
 I had a spare shunt in my parts bag.
-We spent 15 hours repairing the electrical system to like new condition and tested the engine and electrical system.
-Thank you Luca for all of your help, resourcefulness, attention to detail, and great network of friends.
+We spent 15 hours repairing the electrical system to like-new condition and tested the engine and electrical system.
+Thank you, Luca, for all of your help, resourcefulness, attention to detail, and a great network of friends.

 One of the many EAA chapters around the world.
 Members are willing to help out a RTW pilot in need.

-Luca's hanger/workshop where we performed the maintenance and repairs on my aircraft.
-A wrecked rescue helicopter is stored under the green tarp.
+Luca's hanger/workshop where we performed the oil change and repairs on my aircraft.

 Photo credit: Luca Perazzolli